 The star of "Amores Perros" has worked with some of the best

 directors in the World, including the Oscar® winners: Alejandro G. Iñárritu,

 Alfonso Cuarón, and Pedro Almodóvar.

 As I mentioned earlier, Garcia Bernal was just announced for the new Jonás Cuarón futuristic version of "El Zorro."

 The Mexican actor is breaking borders, barriers, languages, accents, and stereotypes to become the international star he is now.

 The potential of this gifted actor is enormous, and his best movie is still yet to come to fruition.

 Director Michel Gondry (Eternal Sunshine of the Spotless Mind).

-Garcia Bernal’s intensity goes beyond craziness, while he is trying to conquer his eccentric neighbor, Charlotte Gainsbourg (Nymphomaniac I, II), escaping to a bizarre world of dreams.
+Garcia Bernal's intensity goes beyond craziness while trying to conquer his eccentric neighbor, Charlotte Gainsbourg (Nymphomaniac I, II), escaping to a bizarre world of dreams.